 I pulled my nose a bit closer to the bone dry, deeply fissured clay and squinted slightly in an attempt to get a better look at the tracks that lay before me as the sun reflected off the clay into my eyes.
-Jonah Evans, a veteran wildlife tracker and biologist with the Texas Parks and Wildlife, knelt beside me as did Michelle Van Naerssen, a graduate of the Wilderness Awareness School’s The Immersion Leadership program and Wildlife Tracking Intensive.
+Jonah Evans, a veteran wildlife tracker and biologist with the Texas Parks and Wildlife, knelt beside me as did Michelle Van Naerssen, a graduate of the Wilderness Awareness School’s Nature Instructor Training program and Wildlife Tracking Intensive.
 The tracks were clearly imprinted in the clay that had since dried to the solidity of a concrete sidewalk.
 I immediately recognized that the tracks were from a species that I was not familiar with and the thought of this introduction excited me.
 I zeroed in on one of the front feet as Jonah pointed out that the toes made a very neat ark across the top of the foot and that long claws were registering well beyond.
 We followed the animal’s trail for a bit through the broken clay, as it lumbered along in an overstep walk toward the Rio Grande River which lay about 50 yards to the South.

 Jonah, Michelle, and I were in Big Bend National Park scouting expeditions for the Way of the Pathfinder and Wildlife Tracking Intensive programs at Earth Native Wilderness School which were scheduled to begin several days later.
 The national park is vast, stretching out over a significant portion of west Texas along the Rio Grande covering over 800,000 acres.
 One of the wildest and remote places left in the continental United States, Big Bend lies in the North Easterly corner of the immense Chihuahuan Desert which sprawls out across northern Mexico and the United States’ desert Southwest.
 As the lead instructor at Earth Native Wilderness School, I originally felt drawn to bring students to this place by its sheer wildness and the fact that the wildlife tracking here was some of the most incredible in the country.
 There are not many places left in the lower 48 states that remain largely unaltered by the colonization of North America by European settlers; Big Bend is such a place.